These two questions are pretty common when you’re a Christian is in the process of changing your financial life by getting out of debt.

 Angie and I Continued to Tithe

-Continuing tithing or not while you’re paying off your debt is a decision only you can make.
+Continuing to tithe or not while you’re paying off your debt is a decision only you can make.
 There are advantages and disadvantages you can find to justify either option.
 You have to weigh those out prayerfully and come to the best decision you can.

-The interesting thing is that during that journey, several things happened unexpectedly that actually accelerated our get out of debt process and allowed us to pay things off much faster.
+The interesting thing is that during that journey, several things happened unexpectedly that actually accelerated our get out of debt process and allowed us to pay off our debt much faster.
 We believe that was God working on our behalf because we were being obedient to His words on tithing.

 Was it God?
 Only He knows for sure.
 That’s where faith enters the picture.